 If you are experiencing any level of hair loss, it is always best to find treatment options sooner rather than later.
 We offer many hair restoration treatment options, both surgical and non-surgical.

-For anyone that is experiencing any level of hair loss, we offer a complimentary consultation with Dr. Cory Torgerson, a leading head and neck specialist who is experienced in hair loss and hair restoration options.
+For anyone that is experiencing any level of hair loss, we offer a consultation with Dr. Cory Torgerson, a leading head and neck specialist who is experienced in hair loss and hair restoration options.
 An assessment will be made during that visit, and a hair restoration plan will be designed to suit your individual needs.

 Some hair restoration plans may need multiple approaches such as a hair transplant procedure to restore hair that is lost in addition to other treatment options to “save” the hair that you still have.
 Many non-surgical options are very effective at slowing down the progress of hair loss such as finasteride, platelet-rich plasma therapy (PRP), and low-level laser therapy (LLLT).